freeCodeCampGuam/FreeCodeCampGuamHelp/CyberSummer/Project Team.md

 **Documentation**: Does most of the actual writing / authoring / editing of the content and makes sure our members / discussions / decisions are documented.

-**Teachers**: Making sure all the material is in order and actually teaching the course / helping the kids during the summer class
+**Teacher(s)**: Making sure all the material is in order and actually teaching the course / helping the kids during the summer class

 ...